-As representative examples of our process, we have been able to achieve purified yield levels of greater than $1x10^{14}$ vector genomes per liter of cell culture in a 50 Liter run manufactured for our LX2020 IND-enabling murine efficacy and NHP safety studies with approximately 70% full capsid levels.
-We believe these levels demonstrate the feasibility of our process and our ability to provide late-stage clinical and commercial material in a cost-efficient manner.
+As a representative example of our process, we achieved purified yield levels of greater than $1x10^{14}$ vector genomes per liter of cell culture in a 50-liter run manufactured for our LX2020 IND-enabling NHP safety studies with full capsid levels of approximately 70%.
+In a triple transfection HEK suspension manufacturing process for AAVrh10 produced by a third party contract manufacturing organization, or CMO, publicly available data demonstrated purified yields of approximately $1x10^{13}$ vector genomes per liter of cell culture, which we believe is a reasonable estimate of industry norms.
+Our manufacturing results are approximately 10 times more yield efficient than these levels.
+We believe this demonstrates the feasibility of our process and our ability to provide late-stage clinical and commercial material in a cost-efficient manner.